Isabelle Ranger

 At Physioactif, the evaluation aims to establish precise clinical reasoning, validate or invalidate certain hypotheses, and propose a clear direction based on your actual situation.

-Common reasons for consultation
+Common reasons for seeking medical advice

-Persistent pain (chronic)
+Persistent (chronic) pain

 Chronic pain is rarely linked to a single factor.
 It can involve mechanical and nervous components, and even an increased sensitivity of the system to pain.
 This is often why passive or overly general treatments yield few lasting results.